SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

-Those two derivative expressions being identical, we have established equality of the derivatives at $R = 1$, so our distribution is first-order smooth.
+Those two derivative expressions being identical, we have established equality of the first derivatives at $R = 1$, so our distribution is first-order smooth.

 ## Ok, what about the cumulative distribution function (CDF)?